 MIND Mental Health Charity - if you are feeling overwhelmed by the pandemic or other issues

 Co-operate from the Coop - supporting our community

 Age UK - if you are elderly and need advice or support

-Age UK in Cowick St, St Thomas can also offer support for older people on:
+Age UK has moved from Cowick Street but can still offer support for older people on: